openportio/openport-docs/docs/source/index.rst

 Welcome to Openport's documentation!
 ====================================

-Openport is a free reverse ssh service.
+Openport is a cloud-based port forwarding service.
 It allow you to connect to a port on your machine from the internet.